q-pratz-chem/python-package-best-practices/_episodes/04-function-style.md

 Here, you can see that the parameter section begins with the section title ("Parameters"), followed by a line of hyphens ("----").
-On the next line, we have the argument names (`rA, rB`), then a colon (`:`) followed by the input type of the argument.
+In the next line, we have the argument names (`rA, rB`), then a colon (`:`) followed by the input type of the argument.
 This line says that the arguments `rA` and `rB` should be of type `np.ndarray`.
 The next line gives a more detailed description of the parameter.
-When the input parameters are of different type, or they aren't related to each other, they should be written on separate lines.
+When the input parameters are of different types, or they aren't related to each other, they should be written on separate lines.

 ##### 4. Returns